 At the United Nations General Assembly Liberian President William Tolbert has accused South Africa of helping to Stir up dissension in the continent.

-At the United Nations General Assembly Liberian President William Tolbert has accused South Africa of helping to Stir up dissension in the continent.
+Background: At the United Nations General Assembly Liberian President William Tolbert has accused South Africa of helping to Stir up dissension in the continent.
 Mr. Tolbert who is the current chairman of the Organisation of African Unity (O.A.U.) called on delegates on Wednesday (26 September) to increase their aid to black independence movements and to fight apartheid.
 Burundi President Colonel Jean-Baptiste Bagaza called for sanctions against South Africa.